aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-sharepoint/about-aspose-words-and-sharepoint/_index.md

 title: About Aspose.Words and SharePoint – Aspose.Words for .NET
 articleTitle: About Aspose.Words and SharePoint
 linktitle: About Aspose.Words and SharePoint
-description: "Using Aspose.Words for .NET in a Microsoft SharePoint environment."
+description: "Using Aspose.Words for .NET in a Microsoft SharePoint environment using C#."
 type: docs
 weight: 10
 url: /net/about-aspose-words-and-sharepoint/